ZekeAranyLucas/material-takehome/README.md

    - Add a breakpoint.
    - Press <kbd>F5</kbd> to launch the app in the container.
    - Once the breakpoint is hit, try hovering over variables, examining locals, and more.

-## License

-Copyright © Microsoft Corporation All rights reserved.<br />
-Licensed under the MIT License.
-See LICENSE in the project root for license information.

 # Architecture